alexwenzel/htpasswdgen/readme.md

 # htpasswd generator

-Generates a htaccess + htpasswd access protection
+This is a generator, to create htaccess + htpasswd access protection.

+Only one user is supported.

 ![example](example.png?raw=true)